bluz71/vim-mistfly-statusline/README.md

 ---

-### moonflyDiagnosticsIndicator
+### moonflyDiagnosticSymbol

-The `moonflyDiagnosticsIndicator` option specifies which character to indicate diagnostic errors.
+The `moonflyDiagnosticSymbol` option specifies which symbol to use to indicate diagnostic errors.
 Currently, [Neovim](https://neovim.io/doc/user/diagnostic.html), [ALE](https://github.com/dense-analysis/ale) and